tsirysndr/crosup/README.md

 ]
 ```

-When you run `crosup install`, it will detect your OS and install the appropriate tools using the default package manager.
+When you run `crosup install`, it will detect your OS and install the appropriate tools using nix [home-manager](https://nix-community.github.io/home-manager/) on your system.

 ## 📝 Advanced Configuration
 Crosup uses a configuration file to determine which tools to install.
 The default configuration is embedded in the binary, but you can generate a default configuration file (Crosfile.hcl) using the `crosup init` subcommand, you can specify the default format using the `--toml` flag.